Bonnie39/WebChat/README.md

 this was a fun experiment and I think it has given me an idea for a future project

 if you want, you can view the messages that were sent before I took it down <a href="https://bonnie39.github.io/WebChat/">here</a>.

+## UPDATE:

+this project has been reworked to use firebase instead of github and is now usable once again (and more secure hopefully)